Zilliqa/zq2/z2/docs/deployer.md

-  install                Install the network defined in the deployer config file upgrade                Update the network defined in the deployer config file get-config-file        Generate in output the validator config file to join the network deposit                Deposit the stake amounts to all the validators rpc                    Run RPC calls over the internal network nodes backup                 Backup locally a node data dir
+  install                Install the network defined in the deployer config file upgrade                Update the network defined in the deployer config file get-config-file        Generate in output the validator config file to join the network get-deposit-commands   Generate in output the commands to deposit stake amount to all the validators deposit                Deposit the stake amounts to all the validators rpc                    Run RPC calls over the internal network nodes backup                 Backup locally a node data dir